The Scoop On Kitty Vaccinations:

 Rabies Vaccinations:

-The Rabies vaccine is also a mandated vaccine here in Ontario and all Dogs and Cats (Some livestock too) are required to have up to date vaccines.
-Even indoor cats are required to get the rabies vaccine.
-Did you know that Rabies only affects mammals and is zoonotic disease?
-This means humans can catch rabies from infected animals.
+Did you know the rabies vaccine is a mandated vaccine here in Ontario?
+For that reason all dogs and cats (Some livestock too) are required to have up to date vaccines.
+Equally important, indoor cats are required to get the rabies vaccine too.
+Did you know that Rabies only affects mammals and is a zoonotic disease?
+That is a disease that humans can catch from infected animals.
+For that reason should you experience a animal bite please have it checked out by a healthcare provider.

 Rabies is most often transmitted in Ontario by bats, racoons, skunks and foxes.
-It’s important to know the signs of rabies.
+As a result it’s important to know the signs of rabies and how to best protect your family.
 If you suspect any wildlife near your home is infected you should contact animal control.

-Rabies shots are available on the mobile Chip Truck.
-This is an affordable option to keep kitty up to date on their rabies vaccine.
-Appointments are required to use this service.
+The rabies vaccine is so important and for that reason, here in Toronto the rabies vaccines are available on the mobile Chip Truck.
+This is an affordable option to keep your pets up to date on their rabies vaccine.
+However appointments are required to use this service.

 How to handle vaccinations with your cat?